venatus9/lazyCPU/README.md

 DIV | yes | divide the CPU register by the operand | DIV 02 |
 HLT | no | halt the program | HLT |

 Please note **not all commands are available in this current release build yet**, only `SET PNT ADD HLT` are available.
+In the future, the full table of commands will be present, alongside more such as **branch instructions**.

-*provided the machine running the program also has enough memory.
+*provided the machine running the program also has enough memory